 Health Indicator Report of Stroke (Cerebrovascular Disease) Deaths

-For combined years 2015-2017, Native Hawaiian or Other Pacific Islander populations had much higher rates of stroke deaths compared to members of other races.
-The rate of this group was 51.7 per 100,000 population, while the rate for the state overall was 35.1.
+For combined years 2018-2020, Native Hawaiian or Other Pacific Islander populations had a higher rate of stroke deaths compared to members of other races.

 NotesICD-10 codes I60-I69 (equivalent to NCHS 113 Leading Causes of Death #61: Cerebrovascular Diseases).
 Rates are age-adjusted to the 2000 U.S. standard population using 3 age groups (0-44, 45-64, 65+).